clojurewerkz/meltdown/README.md

 ## Project Maturity

-Meltdown is **very** (literally alpha) young, yet API hasn't changed for quite a long time already.
-We won't cut a final release until underlying Reactor library reaches a stable release.
-Reactor itself also evolves rapidly and is at the alpha stage.
+Meltdown is **very** (literally alpha) young, although the API hasn't changed for quite a while.
+However, as Reactor itself changes rapidly, breaking API changes are not out of the question.